 8 March 2022 - The theme for International Women’s Day 2022 is “Gender equality today for a sustainable tomorrow”, recognising the contribution of women and girls around the world, who are leading the charge on climate change adaptation, mitigation, and response, to build a more sustainable future for all.

 The Working Group on Gender-Based Violence put together a series of video materials and publications for better understanding the potential and challenges of restorative justice in cases of gender-based violence such as sexual violence, domestic abuse, LGBTQ+ hate crime, among others.

-- The Working Group will publish a “Guide from survivors to survivors” on sexual violence and an academic article on domestic violence.
+- The Working Group plans to publish a “Guide from survivors to survivors” on sexual violence and an academic article on domestic violence. (still forthcoming)

-- If you plan to attend the EFRJ international conference (Sassari, 23-25 June 2022) you will be able to meet in person not only the members of this Working Group but also the protagonists of the film “The Meeting”, Ailbhe Griffith and Marie Keenan, in a plenary at the Teatro Verdi of Sassari, open to the wider public.
+- If you attended the EFRJ international conference (Sassari, 23-25 June 2022) you were able to meet in person not only the members of this Working Group but also the protagonists of the film “The Meeting”, Ailbhe Griffith and Marie Keenan, in a plenary at the Teatro Verdi of Sassari, open to the wider public.

-- CJPE Summer course on Responses to Sexual Violence 2022, Barcelona. more information, the booklet and to register. https://www.euforumrj.org/en/cjpe-summer-course-responses-sexual-violence-2022
+- CJPE Summer Course in 2022 in Barcelona focused on Responses to Sexual Violence, Barcelona. more information & the booklet: https://www.euforumrj.org/en/cjpe-summer-course-responses-sexual-violence-2022

 Restorative justice responses to sexual violence - How to enable safe and sensitive practice

 Recording of the webinar organised by the European Forum for Restorative Justice in the cooperation framework of the Criminal Justice Platform Europe, held by Vincent Mercer (Senior Mediator, Aim Project, UK) and Kristel Buntinx (Senior Mediator, Moderator, Belgium) on 9 July 2020 - available here